jojo535275/hermod-lcd-upgrade/README.md

 4 — Modify the front panel

-I cut, properly, the front‑panel opening according to this reference picture.
+I carefully cut the front‑panel opening according to the reference picture, protecting the paint from scratches during machining by covering the panel with paper tape.

 ![description](IMG_20260526_091539.jpg)